Ediciones B: Editorial Bruguera

 Pantaleón and Francisco Bruguera changed the name from El Gato Negro to Editorial Bruguera in 1939.

-In 1947 the publishing house increased profits with other comics such as El Campeón (1948), Super Pulgarcito (1949), Magos de la Risa (1949) and El DDT (1951); romance novels of Corín Tellado and western novels (notably the ones of Marcial Lafuente Estefanía) and adventure comics such as El Cachorro or Capitán Trueno.
-In 1957 a group of comic artists tried to secede from the publisher and founded their own magazine Tío Vivo, but they didn't succeed and in 1960 the magazine was acquired by Bruguera.
+In 1947, the publishing house increased profits with other comics such as El Campeón (1948), Super Pulgarcito (1949), Magos de la Risa (1949) and El DDT (1951); romance novels of Corín Tellado and western novels (notably the ones of Marcial Lafuente Estefanía) and adventure comics such as El Cachorro or Capitán Trueno.
+In 1957, a group of comic artists tried to secede from the publisher and founded their own magazine Tío Vivo, but they did not succeed and in 1960, the magazine was acquired by Bruguera.
 Bruguera also published a comic for girls Sissi.

-By then, Bruguera was one of the largest publishers of comics in Spain, along with Cliper, Hispano Americana y Toray.
+By then, Bruguera was one of the largest publishers of comics in Spain, along with Cliper, Hispano Americana and Toray.
 Over time, the family business also became a truly multinational publisher, being implemented in several countries in Latin America.

+Many works by Maria Dolores Acevedo, a Galician romance and western writer, were published by Editorial Bruguera between 1956 and 1974.